Genivia/ugrep/README.md

                   same order as specified.

            -j, --smart-case
-                  Perform case insensitive matching like option -i, unless a pattern is specified with a literal ASCII upper case letter.
+                  Perform case insensitive matching, unless a pattern is specified with a literal upper case ASCII letter.

            --json Output file matches in JSON.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.